About the MENA Workforce Development Initiative

 - Youth unemployment and female labor force participation

 - Education and pathways to the workforce

 - Entrepreneurship, small-medium sized businesses, and growing the private sector

 - Role of diaspora in economic development

-In 2019, the MENA-WDI research team published a report based on primary research conducted in Tunisia, Jordan, and Oman.
-The report, which serves as the initiative foundational document, found that rapid expansion to higher education came at the expense of Technical and Vocational Training and outpaced the rate of economic growth, leading to high unemployment, especially among the highly educated.
+In 2019, the MENA-WDI research team published the Ready for Work: An Analysis of Workforce Asymmetries in the Middle East and North Africa.
+The report, which serves as the initiative foundational document, presents an analysis of workforce development drawing from primary research conducted in Jordan, Tunisia, and Oman and breaks down the problem into a set of supply and demand side factors.
+The rapid expansion to higher education came at the expense of Technical and Vocational Training and outpaced the rate of economic growth, leading to high unemployment, especially among the highly educated.
 The conclusions from this report will serve as the basis of the initiatives analysis in the future.